dacrands/ww1WikiGraphs/README.md

 dframe = DataFrame(ww1_data[0])
 ```
 In the code I pass the URL directly to ```read_html()``` since there was only one (See how I handle multiple urls over in [this](https://github.com/dacrands/BigMenGraphs/blob/master/basketball_ref_data.py) .py file located in my BigMenGraphs repo), though this may not be best practice (I will investigate!).
-Note this will give you the data for all of the WWI beligerents, which while interesting, is beyond the scope of this little project.
+Note this will give you the data for all of the WWI belligerents, which while interesting, is beyond the scope of this little project.

 ### Organizing the data
 I created a new data frame by passing the indices of the countries I wanted (view the data frame to see indices):